Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization: Annex 2 States

 Annex 2 States are those states that participated in the negotiations of the CTBT, and were also members of the Conference on Disarmament, which possessed nuclear power or research reactors at the time.
 In order for the CTBT to enter into force all 44 of these states must sign and ratify the Treaty.
 The following are the Annex 2 States:

 Leadership

+Preparatory Commission

 The following compose the leadership of the Preparatory Commission:

-Past Executive Secretaries
+List of Executive Secretaries

 Verification regime

 The Preparatory Commission has started building the global systems for the detection of nuclear tests required for the success of the CTBTO.
 The system consists of the following elements to verify that a nuclear test has occurred: the International Monitoring System, the International Data Centre, a Global Communications Infrastructure, Consultation and clarification, On-Site Inspection and Confidence-building measures.

 International Monitoring System (IMS)

 The International Monitoring System consists of 337 facilities worldwide to monitor the planet for signs of nuclear explosions.
 This will include 321 monitoring stations, as well as 16 laboratories.
 On 19 November 2018, the CTBTO announced that all 21 monitoring facilities located in Australia were completed "and sending reliable, high-quality data ... in Vienna, Austria, for analysis."
+Regular conferences are held for the wider scientific community as well as diplomats, international media and civil society.